Council Tax and Non-Domestic Rates

 Approx 3.3 million Liability Orders are issued each year by councils in England and Wales for councils tax and Non Domestic rate arrears.
 The entire Liability Order procedure from issuing of the summons, through to enforcement of the Liability Order is outlined on this page.

-For business owners with arrears of non domestic rates, it is important to reach a payment arrangement with the enforcement company on receipt of the Notice of Enforcement.
-If the business trades from a shop, office or warehouse etc it is very simple for a bailiff to gain ‘peaceful entry’ into the premises through an unlocked door.
-Items needed for a business are only exempt if their value is below £1,350!!
+For business owners with arrears of non domestic rates, it is important to try to reach a payment arrangement with the enforcement company on receipt of the Notice of Enforcement.
+This will avoid a personal visit from a bailiff and the possible disruption to your business.
+Sadly, items needed for a business are only exempt if their value is below £1,350!!

-In order to avoid a bailiff visit (and incurring an enforcement fee of £235), a payment proposal must be agreed within the time frame outlined on the Notice of Enforcement.
-You must be given a minimum of seven ‘clear days’ notice before a bailiff can visit your property.
-This period of time is referred to as the ‘Compliance stage’.
+In order to avoid a bailiff visit (and an enforcement fee of £235 being added to the debt), a payment arrangement must be agreed within the strict time frame outlined on the Notice of Enforcement.
+This is called the ‘Compliance stage’ and should be a minimum of seven ‘clear days’.

 Bailiff fees cannot be avoided by paying the council direct.
 Once an account has been passed to a bailiff company and a Notice of Enforcement issued, the Compliance fee of £75 and any other fees form part of the debt.
 Legislation stipulates that the Compliance fee should be deducted first and the balance of the payment split on a ‘pro rata’ basis.